jayvynl/django-clickhouse-backend/docs/Fields.md

 - GenericIPAddressField

-When query from the database, MapFile get dict.
+When query from the database, MapField get dict.

 #### Lookups